CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/pick-and-pack.md

     </div>
     </details>

-**Enable adding Item Details when Warehouse has Bin Locations** – allows adding Item details when in a Warehouse receipt, Bin locations are defined and quantities are not allocated.
+**Enable adding Item Details when Warehouse has Bin Locations** – This option enables the addition of item details during a warehouse receipt when bin locations are defined, and quantities have not been allocated.

-**Pick Items only with scanning** – allows picking an Item only by scanning a barcode (cannot choose an Item manually).
+**Pick Items only with scanning** – This setting restricts item picking to barcode scanning only, preventing manual item selection.

-**Force Manual quantity confirmation** – with this option checked, it is required to manually confirm previously set up quantity (scanning a barcode does not confirm it automatically).
+**Force Manual quantity confirmation** – When enabled, this option requires manual confirmation of the quantity, even when a barcode is scanned (automated confirmation is disabled).

-**Enable over-picking to base open document quantity** – checking the option allows you to set quantity higher than on the related base document (leaving this checkbox unchecked blocks it).
+**Enable over-picking to base open document quantity** – By enabling this option, you can set a picking quantity higher than that specified in the related base document.
+If unchecked, it prevents over-picking.

 ## New Pick and Pack

-From version **2.10.22.1**, the custom configuration for Pick and Pack would look like the screenshot attached below:
+Starting from version **2.10.22.1**, the custom configuration for Pick and Pack will appear as shown in the screenshot below:

     ![Pick and Pack](./media/pick-and-pack/cc-pick-and-pack.png)

-Pick and Pack Workflow - you can choose the order of data entering.
-Available options: Default Workflow, Customer-Date Workflow, Date-Customer Workflow.
+**Pick and Pack Workflow** - You can select the sequence in which data is entered.
+Available options include: Default Workflow, Customer-Date Workflow, and Date-Customer Workflow.
     <details>
     <summary>Click here to expand</summary>
     <div>